OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-18.md

 ## 1 Samuel 18:14

-David was successful in all his ways, and the Lord was with him.
+David was successful in all his endeavours, and the Lord was with him.

 ## 1 Samuel 18:15